 Before turning on your MP3 player or tuning into a podcast, take a moment to think about what you want to hear.
 If you’re trying to listen for more advanced concepts (such as idioms), choose materials that will match your current level of comprehension.

 On the other hand, if you want something more casual and fun (like sitcoms), be sure your academic listening fits that goal.
-Choosing audio tailored for your own needs makes it easier to listen closely and improve your listening skills.
+Choosing audio tailored to your needs makes it easier to listen closely and improves your listening skills.

 When you listen to new material, there’s usually a purpose.
-For example, you might be listening for specific facts or trying to figure out a new set of vocabulary.
-An excellent way to improve your listening skills is by focusing on that goal.
+For example, you might be listening to specific facts or trying to figure out a new set of vocabulary.
+Focusing on that goal is an excellent way to improve your listening skills.

-This will help you better understand what you hear and better absorb new information.
-Pay attention when hearing instructions: We sometimes tune out instructions—even though we should be listening more closely than ever.
+This will help you better understand what you hear and absorb new information.
+Pay attention when hearing instructions: We sometimes tune out instructions—even though we should listen more closely than ever.